Frequently Asked Questions

 how much vacation time is allotted?

 At the end of each teaching term (every 2 months) is a break between terms.
 The term breaks are 1-4 days long, some including weekends, depending on the time of the year.
-SDA Language School also honors Korea’s national holidays, which sometimes provides a long weekend or class cancellations during the week.
+SDA Language Institute also honors Korea’s national holidays, which sometimes provide a long weekend or class cancellations during the week.

 am I allowed to leave in the middle of a term for an important event?